Logic1000

-Samantha Poulter, also known as Logic1000 and formerly known as DJ Logic, is an Australian musician.
-She is signed to Because Music.
+Samantha Poulter (born May 10, 1986), also known as Logic1000 is an Australian electronic music producer and DJ living in Berlin.
+She is signed to Because Music and released her critically acclaimed debut album 'Mother' in 2024.
+Alongside her own releases she has remixed tracks by artists including Dua Lipa, Don Toliver, Shygirl and Caribou.

 Biography

 Samantha Poulter was born in Sydney in the suburb of Yarrawarrah.
 She cites artists such as Loefah as early influences.
 Her first forays into music were in her sister's rock band as a drummer, but she soon took to producing herself.
-In 2020, she moved to Berlin.
+In 2020, she moved to Berlin after living in London for 12 months.

 She has discussed managing schizophrenia and how its understanding in society is poor, describing how an incident in 2011 nearly led to her serving jail time.

-She has a child with her long term partner Tom McAlister.
+She has a child with her long term partner Tom McAlister, who performs professionally under the name Big Ever.
+Logic1000 launched a Podcast series entitled 'Therapy' with DJ Heléna Star, navigating motherhood, mental health, and the ever changing landscape of the music industry.
+The podcast first season has been focused on motherhood in the music industry and has featured the likes of Jayda G, Aluna, Little Dragon Jamz Supernova and Anna Lunoe.
+She extends this to a Substack also titled Therapy, where she posts weekly blogs.

 Career

-Logic1000 initially went under the name DJ Logic, before being served a cease-and-desist order.
+Logic1000 initially went under the name DJ Logic, before being served a cease-and-desist order from DJ Logic.
 She relaunched under her updated moniker in 2019.

 After getting into electronic music in 2017, she released her first self-titled EP in 2018.
 Her first break was through Four Tet playing her music in his Coachella set.
 Remixes for artists such as Caribou, soon followed.

 In a cover feature for Mixmag, she revealed her creative process to be collaborative, largely working with her partner Thomas McAlister.
 She has described herself as "not a technical person".
 Instead she enjoys working with analogue synths and recording ideas raw.
 Her music is characterised by euphoric melody.